 print(min(a))

-From that we get that the median deceleration of the five runs is -0.15 m/sand the smallest estimated value was -0.25 m/s2.
+From that we get that the median deceleration of the five runs is -0.15 m/s2 and the smallest estimated value was -0.25 m/s2.

 Now we may use this value in the simulator and consider it when choosing the motors.